FSPNet/network/README.md

-# FSP Network
+# Network

-The FPSNetwork provides region for network services.
+The Fornax Network provides region for network services.